-At twelve months, when your baby has had all their vaccinations, a blood test is needed to see if your baby has or has not got hepatitis B infection.

-Your baby's vaccination schedule

-Your baby will need a total of 6 vaccinations to protect them from hepatitis B. It is very important that your baby gets all of them.
+Between one year and 18 months of age, a blood test is needed to see if your baby has or has not got hepatitis B infection.
+Your baby's vaccination schedule Your baby will need a total of 6 vaccinations to protect them from hepatitis B. It is very important that your baby gets all of them.
 Vaccination 1 - single hepatitis B Before the baby is one day old in hospital.
 Some babies need a second injection of immunoglobulin (HBIG) for extra protection as well.
-1 day Vaccination 2 - single hepatitis B At 4 weeks - make sure you have registered the baby with a GP.
-4 weeks Vaccination 3 At 8 weeks with the routine childhood vaccination which includes hepatitis B. 8 weeks Vaccination 4 At 12 weeks with the routine childhood vaccination which includes hepatitis B. 12 weeks Vaccination 5 At 16 weeks with the routine childhood vaccination which includes hepatitis B. 16 weeks Vaccination 6 - single hepatitis B At 12 months your baby will also need to have a blood test taken to see if they have hepatitis B. This is very important.
-12 months
+Vaccination 2 - single hepatitis B At 4 weeks - make sure you have registered the baby with a GP.
+Vaccination 3 At 8 weeks with the routine childhood vaccination which includes hepatitis B. Vaccination 4 At 12 weeks with the routine childhood vaccination which includes hepatitis B. Vaccination 5 At 16 weeks with the routine childhood vaccination which includes hepatitis B. Vaccination 6 At 18 months of age with the routine childhood vaccination which includes hepatitis B. Your baby will also need to have a blood test taken at their routine vaccination visits between one year and 18 months of age to see if they have hepatitis B infection.
+This is very important.